 Market Review.
-ICASA must create a fair, competitive environment for the multiple players in the market by implementing the findings of its market review, and applying the necessary pro-competitive remedies, in particular with respect to entities enjoying significant market power.
+ICASA must create a fair, competitive environment for the multiple players in the market by implementing the findings of its market review, and applying the necessary procompetitive remedies, in particular with respect to entities enjoying significant market power.
 Although this is already happening on a commercial basis, further incentivising infrastructure sharing and wholesale regulation of facilities and bandwidth will reduce input costs for service providers and private networks.
 However, this requires a fair, competitive environment in which all players can compete in this relatively small market.

-The market review, the third commissioned by ICASA, as well as its other yet unpublished findings must be urgently completed and the necessary remedies applied to provide all licensees and market players with a stable and certain environment in which to operate.
+The market review, the third commissioned by ICASA, as well as its other, as yet unpublished findings, must be urgently completed, and the necessary remedies applied to provide all licensees and market players with a stable and certain environment in which to operate.
+Some of the submissions to the NPC on the draft of this report also supported the need to have fair and effective competition regulations to stimulate development in the market.
+IGES

 Infrastructure Sharing.
 Complementary investments, such as in national transmission fibre, should be encouraged as part of a national strategic infrastructure plan, as should commercial infrastructure sharing, which will reduce the high costs of duplicating networks.
-Where practices are anti-competitive or exclude other market players, ICASA should investigate complementary public access approaches such as free public WiFi extension to rural areas to deal with extreme digital inequality.
+Where practices are anti-competitive or exclude other market players, ICASA should investigate the need for mandatory infrastructure sharing at regulated cost-plus prices.